-Figure 6.
-Timeseries plot of zone 7 ammonia at the Boulder Water Resource Recovery Facility.

 Linear model

 To accurately forecast ammonia, a multiple linear regression model is used that incorporates the time-dependent diurnal terms and monitored process variables.
 When the linear model is fit to various forecast horizons of ammonia, it is evident that the forecast horizon and the length of the training dataset are related (Figure 7).
 For short forecast horizons (i.e., 5 minutes), the longer training windows are better able to fit the training data.
 As the forecasting horizon increases, shorter training windows (i.e., 1 day) are the most accurate.
 A contributing factor may be the difference in the ammonia over weekends as opposed to weekdays, which tend to exibit stronger regular diurnal patterns.